 One of the best parts that teachers are loving is the ready-to-go, printable sticky notes.
 Not only do you have a full, detailed lesson plan, but you have printable sticky notes to put inside your book with teaching points already written for you.

-September Read Alouds has six lesson plans for seven books that help reinforce skills like making predictions, making connections, questioning, visualizing, and inferring.
-Everything you need for read alouds is all in one place and simple for you!
+This set of September Read Alouds has six lesson plans for seven books that help reinforce skills like making predictions, making connections, questioning, visualizing, and inferring.
+Everything you need for fall read alouds can easily be found all in one place.
+This makes things simple for you!
+Who doesn’t need an easy button?

 Be sure to grab your resource today to take planning read alouds off your plate as we head into fall and spooky season!